Rebranding 60 – How to Start Your Superlife!

 Her charity has helped literally thousands of children to “get a life.”
 Every penny donated goes to Africa.
 I do my part by helping her to spread the word about her charity.

-Another inspirational woman is Sarah Weldon, who is going to row round the British Isles next year.
+Another inspirational woman is Sarah Weldon, who rowed round the British Isles a couple years ago.
 She supports the Oceans Project Charity, which also focuses on educating disadvantaged children.
 I am contributing by letting her stay with us for a while.

 It’s easy to start making positive moves once you are on the right wavelength.

 In 2016, Bridget and I auditioned as cruise lecturers.
 For us, this was a perfect fit.
 We are still passionate about our subject and want to spread the word.